AMSP-04/NETN-MRM/NETN-MRM.md

 2. publishing new entities (if not already exist) either on a more aggregate or disaggregate level and
 3. transfer modelling responsibility of these new entities to another federate.

-This requires the use of a MRM Management federate meeting the following requirements and functions:
+This requires the use of an MRM Management federate meeting the following requirements and functions:

 * Responds to MRM Trigger interactions
 * Implements NETN-TMR